Haas F1 drop Gutierrez and sign Magnussen

-SAO PAULO Denmark's Kevin Magnussen will race for Haas next season in place of Mexican Esteban Gutierrez, the U.S.-owned Formula One team announced on Friday.
+SAO PAULO (Reuters) - Denmark's Kevin Magnussen will race for Haas next season in place of Mexican Esteban Gutierrez, the U.S.-owned Formula One team announced on Friday.

 The 24-year-old, currently with Renault, will partner experienced French driver Romain Grosjean.